sammydowds/client-side-compare/README.md

 *Unless you have a hardware constraint - then check out the size column in this table.

 ## How does it work?
-Fetches to [Github](#fetches-to-github) and the [Votes API](#fetches-to-voter-api) are made initially once the main component mounts after React updates the DOM.
+Inital fetches to [Github](#fetches-to-github) and the [Voter API](#fetches-to-voter-api) are made once the main component mounts after React updates the DOM.
 After the initial fetch, fetches will be made at a frequency set in the 'frequency' variable of 'defaultState.js'.

 A voter can cast a vote with the form at the bottom of the page, and review the vote tally for a given framework in the Vote Tally table.